nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 Enrolment interface
 -------------------

-The interface used by the test case is defined as a Python protocol class.
+The interface used by the test case is defined as an abstract base class, :class:`~examples.coursebooking.interface.EnrolmentInterface`.

+It defines methods for registering students, for registering courses, for joining students with courses, for listing students for a course, and for listing courses for a student

 .. literalinclude:: ../../../examples/coursebooking/interface.py
-    :pyobject: Enrolment
+    :pyobject: EnrolmentInterface

 Exception classes used in the test case are also defined separately.